 This meme was started by Books by Proxy, whose fabulous idea was to compare UK and US book covers and decide which is we prefer.
-This meme is currently being nurtured by Lynn’s Book Blog and the subject this week featuring on any of our covers is a LONGBOAT, so I’ve selected Half the World – Book 2 of The Shattered Sea series by Joe Abercrombie.
+This meme is being nurtured by Lynn’s Book Blog and this week we are featuring WINTER COVERS.
+I’ve selected Antarctica by Kim Stanley Robinson.

 This edition was produced by Bantam in July 1999.
 First the good news.
 I like the eye-catching font, which works well in giving a clue as to the genre.
 But other than that, I think the artwork is dreary with a muddy colour palette – not what I associate with a snowscape.
 And I thoroughly dislike the chatty textbox in the middle of the cover – why isn’t that on the back cover, where it belongs?
 Overall, this is a lacklustre, charmless effort – this interesting, memorable book deserves better.

 Published in September 1999 by Voyager, this is a definite improvement on the previous effort.
 Again, I really like the punchy font with the 3-D effect and the artwork is far more satisfactory than the previous effort, clearly indicating the futuristic timescale.
 This one is so nearly my favourite…